Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 Two Types of Motivation

-To overcome laziness, one needs motivation.
+To overcome laziness, one needs motivation to do so.

 Motivation is the experience of desire or aversion.
 It is the driving force when we want to do something or to avoid something.